-- In a medium bowl, whisk together the almond flour, baking powder, and salt.
+- In a medium bowl, whisk together the spooned and leveled almond flour, baking powder, and salt.

 - In a small bowl, whisk together the almond milk, eggs, maple syrup, and vanilla.

 - Pour the wet ingredients into the bowl with the dry ingredients and stir.
-If your batter is very thick, stir in a little bit more almond milk until it resembles the photos above.
+If your batter is very thick, stir in more almond milk until it resembles the photos above.
 If it's too thin, sprinkle in a touch more almond flour.
 (See photo in the blog post for batter consistency).

 - Heat a non-stick skillet over medium-low heat.
 Brush the pan with a little olive oil and use a ¼-cup measuring cup to pour the batter onto the pan.
 (Note: these are more delicate than regular flour pancakes so it's important to make them small).
 Cook the pancakes for 1 to 2 minutes per side, turning the heat to low as needed so that the middles cook without burning the outsides.
 I usually turn my heat lower after each batch as my pan starts to hold residual heat.
 Almond flour pancakes darken a little quicker than pancakes that use regular flour.